npm/rfcs/accepted/0017-add-funding-support.md

 ## Summary

-This RFC identifies an initial means of tooling to describe & notify consumers of a package's monetary support information.
+This RFC identifies an initial means of tooling to describe & notify consumers of a package's monetary support information. `npm` has been [vocal about our commitment](https://blog.npmjs.org/post/187382017885/supporting-open-source-maintainers) to providing a means for package maintainers to more sustainably support their work & this reflects an initial step toward that goal.

 ## Motivation